BalajeeRJS/AWS_lambda/README.md

 **Amazon Web Service**: AWS Cloudwatch, AWS SNS, AWS lambda

 ## Storing and Fetching  data in AWS RDS MySQL Database
-The data are fetched from - [API](http://api.open-notify.org/iss-now.json) using **requests** python library.
-The Fetched data from API are stored to AWS MySQL database using **mysql-connector-python** python library.
+The data are fetched from - [API](http://api.open-notify.org/iss-now.json) using **requests** python library.The fetched data from API are then stored to AWS MySQL database using **mysql-connector-python** python library.

 ## Database Configuration